Bylaws & Policies

-2.1 The purpose of ASLE is the sharing of facts, ideas, and texts concerning the study of literature and the environment.
+2.1 The purpose of ASLE is to support the fields of environmental literature, humanities, and arts broadly defined.
 Consistent with this purpose, the activities of ASLE will include, but will not be limited to, the following:

-2.1.1 Scheduling and holding a national ASLE Conference every two years.
+2.1.1 Scheduling and holding an ASLE Conference every two years.